 Depending on your age and the course level you are studying, you may have to pay tuition or registration fees before you can enrol.

-All learners are asked to submit their applications for bursaries no later than 11th September 2023.
-The bursary has limited funds and the applications received even before this date may not be processed if sufficient funding is not available
+The bursary has limited funds and as such learners are requested to submit their applications before the 9th September 2024 as applications received may not be processed if sufficient funding is not available.

-The Bursary is now closed to new applications for 16-18 discretionary bursaries.
+The Bursary online application is now open for the September term.
+You will need to have a student reference number in order to register for an account.
 Please contact the student services team for more information.

 Financial Support and Bursaries